zlgesundheit/openEHR_FLAT_Loader/README.md

 2. Create a Mapping-Table in xlsx/Excel-Format
 3. Create Compositions and upload those to an openEHR-Repository

-`At the moment the tool works fine with normal templates.
-More complex Templates with lots of repeatable clusters are supported in the dev-branch but not yet in the master-branch`

 ---
 ### About the Zukunftslabor Gesundheit
 The [_Zukunftslabor Gesundheit_ (ZLG)](https://www.zdin.de/zukunftslabore/gesundheit) is one of the "future labs" under the umbrella organization _Zentrum für digitale Innovation Niedersachsen_ (ZDIN).